 2022 2023

-Audit Fees \$ \$208,190
+Audit Fees \$- \$208,190

-Audit-Related Fees \$- \$
+Audit-Related Fees \$- \$-

 Tax Fees \$- \$-

-All Other Fees \$- \$
+All Other Fees \$- \$-

 Total Fees \$- \$208,190

 All of the services performed in the years ended December 31, 2022 and 2023 were pre-approved by the audit committee.
 It is the audit committee's policy to pre-approve all audit and permitted non-audit services to be provided to us by the independent registered public accounting firm.
 The audit committee's authority to pre-approve non-audit services may be delegated to one or more members of the audit committee, who shall present all decisions to pre-approve an activity to the full audit committee at its first meeting following such decision.
-In addition, the audit committee considers whether the provision of the non-audit services is compatible with maintaining the independent registered public accounting firm's independent registered public accounting firm.
+In addition, the audit committee considers whether the provision of the non-audit services is compatible with maintaining the independent registered public accounting firm's independence.
+For the years ended December 31, 2022 and 2023 there were no non-audit services performed by the independent registered public accounting firm.